Using the command-line client#

 in order to be able to query something.

-To create a user, you can use the cat2adduser
+To create a user, you can use the cat2-admin adduser

-Now that the services are running, we can use the cat2cli
+Now that the services are running, we can use the cat2-client

 client to talk

-to the subscriber.
+to the server.
 In another shell, let’s list all the available roots in the system:

 @public (subscribed)